elena5875/projectschool/README.md

  # Deployment

      I have been using codeanywhere as my IDE and had been writting my code there.
 I then used Github as my repository to deploy my Project.
+     Here is the link of my github website:

 #  Credits